alfredapp/streaming-genres-workflow/README.md

 ## About

+## Usage

-Run `flixgen` to filter through thousands of Netflix genres. ↩ opens it in the default web browser.
+Run the Genres Keyword (default: `flixgen`) to filter through thousands of Netflix genres. ↩ to open in the default web browser.

 ![Alfred search for flixgen animat](Workflow/images/about/flixgenanimat.png)